John Hunyadi: Youth (c. 1420–1438)

 Hunyadi again joined the entourage of Sigismund, who had in the meantime been crowned Holy Roman Emperor in Rome, at the very end of 1433.
 He served the monarch as a "court knight".
 He loaned 1,200 gold florins to the Emperor in January 1434.
 In exchange, Sigismund mortgaged Papi—a market town in Csanád County—and half of the royal incomes from a nearby ferry on the Maros River to Hunyadi and his younger brother.
 The royal charter of the transaction mentions Hunyadi as John the Vlach (Romanian).
 In short, Sigismund granted Hunyadi further domains, including Békésszentandrás, and Hódmezővásárhely, each incorporating about 10 villages.

 Antonio Bonfini writes of Hunyadi's service in the retinue of one "Francis Csanádi" who "became so fond of him that treated him as if he were his own son".
 Historian Engel identifies Francis Csanádi with Franko Talovac, Croatian nobleman and Ban of Severin, who was also Ispán of Csanád County around 1432.
 Engel says that Hunyadi served in the Ban's retinue for at least one and a half years from around October 1434.
 A Vlach district of the Banate of Severin was mortgaged to Hunyadi in this period.

 Sigismund, who entered Prague in the summer of 1436, hired Hunyadi and his 50 lancers for three months in October 1437 for 1,250 gold florins, implying that Hunyadi had accompanied him to Bohemia.
 Hunyadi seems to have studied the Hussites' tactics on this occasion, because he later applied its featuring elements, including the use of wagons as a mobile fortress.
 On 9 December 1437 Sigismund died; his son-in-law, Albert was elected King of Hungary in nine days.
 According to historians Teke and Engel, Hunyadi soon returned to the southern frontiers of the kingdom which had been subject to Ottoman raids.
-In contrast with them, Mureşanu says that Hunyadi served King Albert in Bohemia for at least a year, until the end of 1438.
+In contrast with them, Mureșanu says that Hunyadi served King Albert in Bohemia for at least a year, until the end of 1438.